 Radon is an element that is dissolved and can sometimes be found in water wells.
 You cannot smell, see, or taste radon.
 However, you can drink it, especially when your main water source is the water well.

-According to the United States Environmental Protection Agency (US-EPA), radon is one of the second leading causes of respiratory problems such as lung cancer in America nowadays.
-It is due to the soil and rocks of the foundation of the building.
+According to the United States Environmental Protection Agency (US-EPA), radon is one of the second leading causes of respiratory problems, such as lung cancer, in America today.
+It is caused by the soil and rocks at the foundation of buildings.

-However, recent studies show that its presence in the water can cause a significant change in one’s health too.
+However, recent studies show that its presence in water can significantly affect one’s health.

-Thus, this article aims to discuss what radon is and its sources.
-Also, this will tackle the health risks of radon in the water.
-Lastly, this will give examples of how to remove or reduce radon in the water source successfully.
+Thus, this article aims to discuss radon and its sources, tackle the health risks of radon in water, and give examples of successfully removing or reducing radon from water sources.

 Understanding what is Radon

 Radon is a gas, and it is radioactive.
-It was first discovered by a German chemist named Friedrich Ernst Dorn in 1990.
+It was first discovered by a German chemist, Friedrich Ernst Dorn, in 1990.

-Meanwhile, if it is in its solid-state, it is yellow and becomes orange-red when it’s at low temperature.
-Small amounts of radon are used by modern hospitals to aid in treating cancer.
+Meanwhile, if it is in its solid state, it is yellow and becomes orange-red at a low temperature.
+Modern hospitals use small amounts of radon to aid in treating cancer.

 Sources of Radon

-Radon can be formed from radium decay, which can be found in rock, soil, and water.
+Radon can be formed from radium decay found in rock, soil, and water.

-If it is from the soil, then it is coming from the crust of the Earth.
-It escapes through the crevices and cracks in the bedrocks.
-It might also come from the foundation cracks or basements of your homes which are poorly sealed.
+If it is from the soil, it is coming from the crust of the Earth.
+It escapes through the crevices and cracks in the bedrock.
+It might also come from the foundation cracks or basements of your homes, which are poorly sealed.

-Also, it might come from the radium that is dissolved in the groundwater and becomes the source of your water supply.
-The radon can be trapped in your home and become dangerous in the long run.
+Radon might also come from the radium dissolved in the groundwater, which can become the source of your water supply.
+If it is trapped in your home, it can become dangerous in the long run.

-Radon found in water is usually from the water wells and drilled in the bedrock with radon gas.
+Radon found in water usually comes from water wells and is drilled in bedrock with radon gas.
 The wells can be either private water wells or wells with a public water supply system.
 However, radon does not usually occur in high concentrations in surface water.

-Now, the dissolved radon can escape in the air when you open your water, and you take a bath, do your laundry, wash your dirty dishes, and clean your room.
+The dissolved radon can escape into the air when you open your water, bathe, do your laundry, wash your dirty dishes, and clean your room.

 According to studies, the estimated indoor air radon concentrations can increase by about one pCi per liter for every 10,000 pCi liters of water.
 For example, if the water well contains 2,000 pCi per liter of radon, you can expect to have 0.2 pCi per liter of radon to the indoor concentration.

-The different states in America, plus the EPA, recommend that the standard drinking water must have 300 to 10,000 pCi per liter of radon only, but no standard currently exists.
+The different states in America, plus the EPA, recommend that standard drinking water contain only 300 to 10,000 pCi per liter of radon, but no standard currently exists.

-In a study conducted by the Pennsylvania University, it has been found out that 78% of their participants have a water source that exceeded the 300 pCi/L thresholds.
-It has been found out that over 52% exceeded the 1,000 pCi/L standards, and 10% exceeded the 5,000 pCi/L guidelines.
+A study conducted by Pennsylvania University found that 78% of participants had a water source that exceeded the 300 pCi/L threshold.
+Over 52% exceeded the 1,000 pCi/L standards, and 10% exceeded the 5,000 pCi/L guidelines.

 Health Effects of Radon